Moist Lemon Tea Cakes

 - 3-1/2 teaspoons lemon extract

 - In a large bowl, cream the butter, cream cheese and sugar until light and fluffy.
 Add eggs, one at a time, beating well after each addition.
-Beat in the lemon juice, extracts and lemon peel.
+Beat in the lemon juice, extracts and lemon zest.
 Add flour; beat just until moistened.

 - Fill greased miniature muffin cups two-thirds full.
 Bake at 325° for 10-15 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 5 minutes before removing from pans to wire racks to cool completely.